 Beginners often come to me looking for secrets to improving quickly, but the reality is, there aren’t any.
 There are, however, a few things players can do to make sure they stay on track and get the most out of their formative years.
 Here, I will go over some of the things I’ve noticed beyond the obvious learning of your first chords and scales.
 Thus the title, 5 Guitar Tips for Beginners.

 The most important thing about all of this is to establish good habits early, be diligent with your practice, and always work the fundamentals.
 It is better to have a daily routine where you practice some each day rather than trying to cram an 8 hour practice session into a Saturday without touching the guitar for the rest of the week.
-So lets get into 5 guitar tips to get you into playing.
+So let's get into 5 guitar tips to get you into playing.
+Remember that guitar lessons significantly improve your playing!

 1 Learn the names of the notes and learn to read music.